TheFjonG/Discord4JDocumentation/pages/nifty_examples.rst

              }
              catch (Exception ex)
              {
-                 // How ever you please
+                 // Handle how ever you please
              }
          }

      }

 Alright we have that done.
 Let's walk through what we just did..
-a) Someone sends your everyday casual message on a channel the bot was invited to
+* Someone sends your everyday casual message on a channel the bot was invited to
-b) We listen for the event fired by Discord4J.
+* We listen for the event fired by Discord4J.
 How nice of them!
-c) We grab that message from the event (_message)
+* We grab that message from the event (_message)
-d) We also store the content of our message as we'll be using it quite a bit (_content)
+* We also store the content of our message as we'll be using it quite a bit (_content)
-e) We verify that we're actually handling a command, and not those memes your friends keep sending. (_content.startsWith())
+* We verify that we're actually handling a command, and not those memes your friends keep sending. (_content.startsWith())
-f) Now that we're positive we're dealing with a command lets create some variables...
+* Now that we're positive we're dealing with a command lets create some variables...

-   - _command: This will hold our actual command the user used. (!help messages | 'help' is the command in this case)
+   * _command: This will hold our actual command the user used. (!help messages | 'help' is the command in this case)
-   - _args: This will hold the arguments the user provided while executing the command.
+   * _args: This will hold the arguments the user provided while executing the command.
 Keep in mind that they may not have done so!

-g) Wait a second!
+* Wait a second!
 We have that 'args' variable, but by default we assign it to a null value...
 That doesn't make any sense! :/
    - That's a fair point!
 So that means we'll have to grab those..
-h) Remove that first pesky space, and then split the rest up into an array to make dealing with these arguments worlds easier.
+* Remove that first pesky space, and then split the rest up into an array to make dealing with these arguments worlds easier.
-i) Listen for an event that is fired whenever we do this.
+* Listen for an event that is fired whenever we do this.
 Oh wait... let's go make that!

 .. code-block:: java